 What contact tracing is

-If someone has COVID-19, the Ministry of Health and district health boards (DHBs) track down people who may have been exposed to the virus.
-This process is called contact tracing.
+If someone has COVID-19, the Ministry of Health and district health boards (DHBs) find people who may have had exposure to the virus.
+This process is contact tracing.

 Locations of interest